-22 S.9 Issues of Controversy and Issues to be Resolved
+ES.10 Issues of Controversy and Issues to be Resolved

-There are a number of notable areas of controversy for the Proposed Project including, but notlimited to, the following:
+There are a number of notable areas of controversy for the Proposed Project including, but not limited to, the following:

 - Relation of the Project to the California High-Speed Rail Project: This EIR describes the relation of the Proposed Project both in terms of funding, electrical infrastructure compatibility, as well as separate environmental review of the electrification project by Caltrain and of Blended Service by CHSRA.
 Some individuals may oppose high-speed rail or may oppose the electrification project because of its relation to the high-speed rail project.
-Some individuals may prefer to delay project analysis of the electrification project until a project analysis of Blended Service is connected. - Aesthetic Impacts of the Overhead Contact System and Tree Removal14: This EIR discloses the impacts of new overhead infrastructure and tree removal on local visual character and proposes feasible mitigation to minimize the change in visual aesthetics.
+Some individuals may prefer to delay project analysis of the electrification project until a project analysis of Blended Service is conducted connected. - Aesthetic Impacts of the Overhead Contact System and Tree Removal17: This EIR discloses the impacts of new overhead infrastructure and tree removal on local visual character and proposes feasible mitigation to minimize the change in visual aesthetics.
 Affected parties may object to these impacts and may advocate for non-electrification alternatives or rejection of the Proposed Project to avoid the potential for these impacts to occur. - Noise Impacts of Existing and Future Trains: As noted above, project-level train noise impacts would be less than significant but cumulative train noise impacts would be significant at many locations along the Caltrain corridor.
 Given funding limitations, Caltrain alone cannot commit to a comprehensive set of improvements to avoid all cumulative noise impacts.
 Affected parties may advocate that the Proposed Project should commit to these improvements, despite the financial limitations, think that the Proposed Project should be delayed until funding is obtained to make such a commitment, or that the Proposed Project should not go forward with these impacts.
+When Caltrain obtains sufficient funding for all EMU service between San Jose and San Francisco, then the Caltrain service would not contribute to cumulative noise increases compared to existing conditions. - Traffic Impacts of Future Train Service Increases: As noted above, project-level and cumulative localized traffic impacts would be reduced to a less than significant level at some, but not all locations with proposed mitigation.
+Given funding limitations, Caltrain alone cannot commit to a comprehensive set of improvements to avoid all project or cumulative traffic impacts.
+Affected parties may advocate that the Proposed Project should commit to these improvements, despite the financial limitations, think that the Proposed Project should be delayed until funding is obtained to make such a commitment, or that the Proposed Project should not go forward with these impacts. - Project Impacts on Freight Service: As described above, the Proposed Project could affect freight service because of changes in freight operational hours, which would be of concern to Union Pacific Railroad and freight users.
+The Proposed Project would provide adequate vertical clearances to accommodate existing freight equipment, and the Draft EIR identifies mitigation to restore existing effective vertical clearances where feasible, but there would be a slight (1-foot) reduction in effective vertical clearances between the Butterhouse Spur and Bayshore and any

-14 The EIR addresses tree removal as both a biological resource impact and an aesthetic impact.
+17 The EIR addresses tree removal as both a biological resource impact and an aesthetic impact.
 A key controversy is the aesthetic impact on local visual character due to tree removal, but individuals may also be highly concerned about the biological resource impacts of tree removal.